tomazc/iCount/iCount/doc/source/cite.rst

 If you use iCount in your research, please cite:

-Curk et al. (2016) iCount: protein-RNA interaction iCLIP data analysis
+Curk et al. (2016) iCount: protein-RNA interaction iCLIP data analysis (in preparation).

 .. _`Tomaž Curk`:
     http://curk.info